Bgood524/SQL_Analysis/README.md

 _**SQL-challenge**_

 This repository contains the instructions, a data folder containing csv tables imported into postgresql, and the sql-challenge.
 Within the sql-challenge folder is a picture and txt file of the DRD setup to create the tables and schema.sql code for the analysis portion of the assignment.
+Table schemata and queries are both in the schema.sql file.

 _Instructions Below_